Types of myeloma

 Each immunoglobulin is made up of 2 long protein chains (called heavy chains) and 2 shorter protein chains (called light chains).

 Only one type of immunoglobulin (Ig) is overproduced when you have myeloma.
 The type of immunoglobulin this is varies from person to person.
 IgG is the most common.
-The next most common is IgA and IgM, IgD and IgE are very rare.
-Knowing the type can hlep you get the right care and support.
+The next most common is IgA and light chain only.
+IgM, IgD and IgE are very rare.

 Light chain myeloma sometimes called Bence Jones myeloma